Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage 1: Dispatching

 \subsubsection{DRL for order matching in Transportation Systems}

 Order matching is an essential decision and optimization problem in applications in transportation systems, such as ride-sharing services.
 Modern taxi and in-service vehicles can share their real-time coordinates and states to the centralized platform via mobile networks.
 On the other hand, each customer can generate new requests including the provided pick-up locations and the destinations as a demand pair.
-The platform receives emerging demands and thus executes online matching policies.
-In transportation DDS where the demand/worker ratio is relatively low, the coordination between demands and supplies is the principal issue.
-Thus the order matching among them is critical to improving the system operation efficiency.
-From the agents' perspective, an intuitive idea to formulate the MDP of order matching is to model all drivers in the system as different agents, leveraging multi-agent RL (MARL) techniques~\cite{li2019efficient, zhou2019multi}.
-However, direct multi-agent formulation in real-world scenarios without any simplification may suffer from the enormous joint action space of thousands of agents.
-As a solution, Li et al.~\cite{li2019efficient} used the Mean Field Reinforcement Learning (MFRL)~\cite{yang2018mean} that models the interactions in-between as each agent with the average of others.
-Zhou et al.~\cite{zhou2019multi} argue that no explicit cooperation or communication is needed in a large-scale scenario.
-They propose a decentralized execution method to dispatch orders following a joint evaluation.
+In DDS transportation where the demand/worker ratio is relatively low, the coordination between demands and supplies is the principal issue.